 In all cases, those exploiting the child have power over them by virtue of their age, gender, intellect, physical strength and/or economic or other resources.
-Violence, coercion and intimidation are common, involvement in exploitative relationships being characterised by the child's limited availability of choice, resulting from their social/economic and/or emotional vulnerability.
+Violence, coercion and intimidation are common, and involvement in exploitative relationships is characterised by the child's limited availability of choice, resulting from their social/economic and/or emotional vulnerability.

 There are strong links between children who go missing and the internal trafficking, between towns, of young people for the purposes of sexual exploitation.
 Children and young people from loving and supportive families can be at risk of exploitation and workers must be careful not to stereotype specific groups of children as potential victims.
-(Working together to Safeguarding children 2018).
+(Working Together to Safeguarding Children 2018).